Beverley, South Australia: History

+Repurposing the GMH Plant

+When the war was over and in 1946 the Beverley plant was sold to Clarkson Ltd, to one of the old firms in the city, Which then transferred its glass treatment works to Beverley, the Clarkson's owned the property until 1974, at which point it was sold to Arrow Properties Pty Ltd. However, Clarkson continued to lease the property for three years until they vacated it in 1977.
+After this period, there are few records detailing the occupants and their activities on the site.
+Presently, Harlaxton Pty Ltd owns the land, which is currently being utilized by ADRAD Pty Ltd.

 Demographics

 The 2016 Census by the Australian Bureau of Statistics counted 1,498 persons in Allenby Gardens on census night.
 Of these, 52.7% were male and 47.3% were female.

+The 2021 Census had an increased population count of 1,578 persons, with a median age of 36.

-The majority of residents (68.0%) are of Australian birth, with other common census responses being India (5.3%), England (1.9%), Italy (1.6%), China (1.4%), and Greece (1.3%).
-Additionally, people of Aboriginal and/or Torres Strait Islander descent made up 1.2% of the suburb.
+3.2% of people identified as Aboriginal and/or Torres Strait Islander.
+The majority of residents (66.9%) are of Australian birth, with other common census responses being India (2.6%), England (3.6%), Italy (0.6%), Vietnam (1.0%) and Philippines (1.2%).
+In terms of religious affiliation, 38.4% of residents attributed themselves to "No religion", 20.0% Catholic, 2.1% Eastern Orthodox, and 0.8% Sikhism.

-In terms of religious affiliation, 33.2% of residents attributed themselves to being irreligious, 19.3% attributed themselves to being Catholic, 7.7% attributed themselves to be Eastern Orthodox, and 5.0 attributed themselves to being Anglican.
-Within Allenby Gardens, 93.1% of the residents were employed, with the remaining 6.9% being unemployed.
+55.9% of the population worked full-time and 5.1% were unemployed.

 Politics

 Local government

 Beverley is part of Beverley Ward in the City of Charles Sturt local government area, being represented in that council by Independent Edgar Agius and Labor member Mick Harley.